 Multiple clinical forms exist: homogeneous, speckled, nodular, and verrucous.

-May be idiopathic, but is commonly seen in heavy tobacco users and consumers of alcohol or betel.
+May be idiopathic, but is commonly seen in heavy tobacco users and consumers of alcohol or areca nut (betel quid).

-The majority are histologically benign with a wide range of histologic characteristics within this category of lesions.
+The majority are histologically benign with a wide range of histologic characteristics.
+Grading of dysplasia assists in selecting management options.

-Certain leukoplakias, particularly nonhomogeneous leukoplakias, such as speckled leukoplakia and proliferative verrucous leukoplakia, have a significant risk of malignant transformation and require frequent and careful follow-up, often with biopsy confirmation or definition of the biologic nature of the leukoplakia over time.
+Certain leukoplakias, particularly nonhomogeneous leukoplakias, such as speckled leukoplakia and proliferative verrucous leukoplakia, have a significant risk of malignant transformation.
+They require habit intervention and frequent and careful follow-up, often with biopsy confirmation or definition of the biologic nature of the leukoplakia over time.

 Oral leukoplakia, as traditionally defined by the World Health Organization (WHO), is a predominantly white lesion of the oral mucosa that cannot be characterized as any other definable lesion.
 Leukoplakia is often associated with tobacco smoking, although idiopathic forms are not rare.
 An international working group has amended the earlier WHO definition as follows: "The term leukoplakia should be used to recognize white plaques of questionable risk having excluded (other) known diseases or disorders that carry no risk for cancer".

 Leukoplakias are commonly homogeneous and most are benign.
-Nonhomogeneous leukoplakia, or so-called speckled leukoplakia or nodular leukoplakia - a predominantly white or white and red lesion (erythroleukoplakia) with an irregular texture that may be flat, nodular, exophytic, or papillary/verrucous - is more likely to be potentially malignant.
+Nonhomogeneous leukoplakia, or so-called erythroleukoplakias, for example speckled leukoplakia or nodular leukoplakia - predominantly white or white and red lesions with an irregular texture that may be flat, nodular, exophytic, or papillary/verrucous - are more likely to be potentially malignant.
 Histologic features of both forms of leukoplakia are variable and may include orthokeratosis or parakeratosis of various degrees, mild inflammation, and variable degrees of epithelial dysplasia.
 However, although criteria for dysplasia have been defined by the WHO, it is difficult to make an objective categorization of dysplasia owing to a high inter-observer and intra-observer variation in assessment.